Tom Foscue's TT.18 Canberra, WJ574 (N77844), at

 History: The RAF's first bomber, the

-Canberra, is still serving on the frontlines today, 51 years after it was first flown.
+Canberra, served on the frontlines for 57 years after it was first flown.

 Chief designer W. Petter had just joined the design team at English Electric when work

 began on the Canberra.
 He changed the swept wings of the original design to a more

 unconventional design with the engines part way out on, and embedded in, the wing.
 The end

 sections of the wings were broad and square, and two powerful Rolls-Royce Avon engines

 completed the design.
 The crew of two sat side-by-side in a pressurized cabin.
 With good

 fuel economy, and excellent maneuverability at all altitudes, the EE.A1